 “Joining Beyond the Bomb, and having an opportunity to be a part of their team and in that atmosphere has impacted my life in more positive ways than I could have imagined.
 First and foremost I was brought into a community with what felt like unlimited passion and support.
 In this setting I was able to flourish and develop a new knowledge of nuclear weapons policy, organizing, as well as a multitude of skills that I’ll carry with me in future endeavors.” – Jasmine Wofford

 Fellows have gone on to become Waggoner fellows, work with the United Nations, and publish in national outlets.
-We offer a limited number of fellows each semester a second term, allowing them to work with our digital and partnerships managers to learn more about organizing, or to work on multimedia projects.
+We offer a limited number of fellows each semester a second term, allowing them to work with our digital, field, and partnerships managers to learn more about organizing, or to work on multimedia projects.
 Check out previous fellows work here!

 Who Are You?

 Someone who wants to make the world a better place, isn’t afraid to get into the trenches, and is passionate about peace.
 You love social media, are excited to learn about digital organizing and advocacy, and aren’t afraid to try new things.